 Both sides gathered -Parliamentarians and Royalists.
 The king left London, a city which had become a growing hotbed of anti-royalism.
 As the mobs in London became insufferable, Charles and his family escaped to Hampton Court.
 He would not see London again until his trial and execution.
 Pym and others in Parliament returned to London, triumphantly escorted by several thousand swordsmen.
 There were now effectively two governments: Pym, the Parliamentarians, and the Puritans who ruled with dictatorial control from London while they controlled the north and west; and Charles and the Royalists who broadly controlled the south and east.
 There were several skirmishes throughout the country but the civil war officially began at the Battle of Edgehill in October 1642 when Charles raised his standard at Nottingham.
 Charles was mounted on his Flemish horse and he expected a confident victory.
 His cousin Prince Rupert of the Rhine was one of his chief strategists in the battle.
 Much to his chagrin, the battle ended without a clear victory.
 Per Winston Churchill, “…when the alignment of the parties on the outbreak of Civil War is surveyed no simple divisions are to be found.
 Brother fought against brother, father against son.
 The Royalists’ appeal was negative, but none the less potent.
 Against loyalty to Parliament they invoked loyalty to the Crown; against Puritan ardour Anglican unity.
 On both sides men went into the fight doubtfully, but guided by their belief in high-souled ideals” (313).

 Over the next two years battles were fought all over England with little gained.
-The bloodiest was the Battle of Marston Moor in 1644 near York where a united front of English Parliamentarians and Scottish Presbyterians defeated Royalist forces.
+The bloodiest of them was the Battle of Marston Moor in 1644 near York where a united front of English Parliamentarians and Scottish Presbyterians defeated Royalist forces.
 From this point on the king lost his footing in the north of the country.
 The tide of war turned against Charles at the defeat of the Battle of Naseby in 1645.
 At the battle, the Parliamentarians effectively outnumbered and annihilated the Royalist forces.
-Charles was playing chess when news came of his capture.
-He went obligingly believing it was a mere matter of time before he returned to his kingship.
+Charles was found playing chess when news came of his capture.
+He went obligingly believing it was a mere matter of time before he would be returned to his kingship.

 The roughshod military victor on the side of the Parliamentarians was a country squire from Cambridge transformed into a military commander with a zealous belief in his own salvation.
 His name was Oliver Cromwell.
 He was the hero of all obscure Protestant sects -he encouraged truth to conscience above all else.
 He was an indirect descendent of Thomas Cromwell.
-Oliver Cromwell sought to fight for the true religion, laws, peace, and liberty of the kingdom.
+Oliver Cromwell sought to fight for the true religion, law, peace, and liberty of the kingdom.
 He was tall, bony, slightly awkward, unscholarly, and fervent.
 The Parliamentarian army, known as the New Model Army, was a meritocratic system and Cromwell quickly rose among the ranks.
 His leadership in the military and Parliament posed a new path forward for English politics.

 The Trial and Execution of Charles I